Occupation-Ontology/OccO/.github/ISSUE_TEMPLATE/ntr---your-proposed-new-term-.md

 ---
-name: 'NTR: [Your proposed new term]'
+name: 'New Term Request'
 about: Request to add a new term
-title: ''
+title: 'NTR: [Your proposed new term]'
 labels: ''
 assignees: ''